wpscan

 Configuration

-- plugins-detection: Configures the scanning mode for plugin detection.
+- plugins-detection: Defines the mode for plugin detection, adjusting the scanning approach.

-- force: Bypasses the initial WordPress check and 403 detection, useful for stealthy scans.
+- force: Bypasses initial WordPress checks and 403 detection, potentially speeding up scans.

-- max-threads: Controls the maximum number of threads used during the scan to balance performance and resource usage.
+- max-threads: Sets the maximum number of concurrent threads to utilize during the scanning process.
+Updated: 2026-02-10